Iranian Psychoanalyst

 About image

-If you're seeking expert mental health care and support, you've come to the right place.
-Dr. Bornamanesh, a seasoned psychologist, offers a unique blend of services, including the provision of Medico-Legal Reports in Farsi/Persian.
+Dr. Bornamanesh, is a Registered Psychoanalyst who works in Iran, offers a unique blend of services, including the provision of Medico-Legal Reports in Farsi/Persian.
 His unwavering commitment is to provide individuals with the highest quality care to address their mental health needs.
 Dr. Bornamanesh employs a variety of psychoanalytic techniques, such as free association, dream analysis, and the interpretation of resistance, to help clients gain profound insights into the origins of their issues.
 Through this deep exploration, clients can find a path toward resolution and personal growth.
 Respecting your privacy and ensuring your comfort are top priorities at Dr. Bornamanesh's practice.
 He goes to great lengths to establish a safe and welcoming environment for every client, promoting trust and confidentiality.
-With over 17 years of experience in psychoanalysis and psychotherapy, Dr. Bornamanesh holds a postdoctoral certificate in psychoanalysis from the United States.
-He is also a prominent figure as the Director of the Iranian Branch of the International Society of Applied Psychoanalysis (ISAP) and serves as a practitioner at the Medical University Hospital of Isfahan (MUI).
+With over 17 years of experience in psychoanalysis and psychotherapy, as a registered psychologist in Iran, Dr. Bornamanesh holds a postdoctoral certificate in psychoanalysis from the United States.
+He is also the Former Director of the Iranian Branch of the International Society of Applied Psychoanalysis (ISAP) and serves as a practitioner at the Medical University Hospital of Isfahan (MUI).
 Beyond his contributions to inpatient care at the University Hospital, he also maintains a thriving private practice.
 Dr. Bornamanesh is not only a respected psychologist but is also authorized and esteemed for his expertise in evaluating and diagnosing transsexual conditions, specifically gender dysphoria, within the realm of forensic medicine in the Isfahan province of Iran.
 This further exemplifies his dedication to the field and his commitment to providing comprehensive mental health services to those who seek his expertise.
 Whether you are in need of psychotherapy, medico-legal reports, or assistance with gender dysphoria assessments, Dr. Bornamanesh is here to support you on your journey to mental well-being.
 Feel free to reach out and take the first step towards a brighter, healthier future.

 Individual Psychoanalysis